MicrosoftDocs/fabric-docs/docs/data-science/model-training/explainable-boosting-machines-classification.md

 [!INCLUDE [feature-preview](../includes/feature-preview.md)]

-In this tutorial, you walk through the process of acquiring and preprocessing data from Azure Open Datasets that records NYC Yellow Taxi trips.
+In this article, you walk through the process of acquiring and preprocessing data from Azure Open Datasets that records NYC Yellow Taxi trips.
 Then you train a predictive model with the ultimate objective of determining whether a given trip will occur or not.

 ## Benefits of Explainable Boosting Machines